Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Algebraic preliminaries

 which realizes $\bbI^{(*)}$ as an anticommutative, nonassociative algebra over $\bbR$ without unit.

 By definition, for all $x, y \in \bbI^{(*)}$, $xy$ can be decomposed into its $\bbR$ and $\bbI^{(*)}$ components as

-Now, one can easily reverse this construction and recover the full algebraic structure of $\bbO^{(*)}$ just from the cross product $\btimes$ on $\bbI^{(*)}$; for our purposes it will be enough to know that the bilinear form on $\bbI^{(*)}$ is determined by the cross product via \cite[\S4.1]{Baez}
+Now, one can easily reverse this construction and recover the full algebraic structure of $\bbO^{(*)}$ from the cross product $\btimes$ on $\bbI^{(*)}$.
+We will not need the details of this construction, but note that the bilinear form on $\bbI^{(*)}$ is determined by the cross product via \cite[\S4.1]{Baez}

 So, to specify a cross product $\btimes$ with an underlying $7$-dimensional inner product space $(\bbV, \pdot)$, it is enough just to specify $(\bbV, \btimes)$.
-In particular, the cross products constructed on $\bbI$ and $\bbI^*$ are nonisomorphic, and hence by the above classification, any (binary) cross product $\btimes$ on a $7$-dimensional real vector space $\bbV$ is isomorphic to either $(\bbI, \btimes)$, in which case we say that $\btimes$ is \textit{definite}, or $(\bbI^*, \btimes)$, in which case we say that $\btimes$ is \textit{split}.
+In particular, the cross products constructed on $\bbI$ and $\bbI^*$ are nonisomorphic, and since there are only two cross products in this dimension up to isomorphism, any (binary) cross product $\btimes$ on a $7$-dimensional real vector space $\bbV$ is isomorphic to either $(\bbI, \btimes)$, in which case we say that $\btimes$ is \textit{definite}, or $(\bbI^*, \btimes)$, in which case we say that $\btimes$ is \textit{split}.

+Since the algebraic structure on $\bbO$ and its corresponding cross product can each be recovered from the other, the two algebras have the same automorphism group, namely, the compact real form $\G_2$ of the simple complex Lie group of type $\G_2$.
+The other cross product is analogously related to $\bbO^*$, and in this case the common automorphism group is the split real form $\G_2^*$ of that complex Lie group.